If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 When Dragon Ball Super ended in 2018, fans weren’t sure if the anime would continue in episodic format or if the franchise would focus on the feature films such as Broly and Super Hero.
 While the Dragon Ball Super manga continued up until Akira Toriyama's passing in 2024, there are no current plans to revive the show.

 That doesn't mean we aren't getting more Dragon Ball, though.
-At NYCC 2023, Toei Animation announced a brand new Dragon Ball anime series due out in October 2024.
+At NYCC 2023, Toei Animation announced a brand new Dragon Ball anime series.
 Titled Dragon Ball Daima, the trailer showed de-aged versions of the Dragon Ball cast, including Goku, Vegeta, Bulma, and Master Roshi.
 It looks like a bit of a goofy, fun adventure and we're here for it, especially since Akira Toriyama is reportedly "heavily involved" in the series' development.
 It marks the first Dragon Ball anime to air since the legendary manga creator's death in March 2024.
+The series began streaming on Crunchyroll and Netflix in October 2024.

 Whether you watch it in release or chronological order, there is plenty of Dragon Ball to keep you going.
 From his humble origins chasing after the Dragon Balls with his friends to obtaining the power of the gods, Goku’s journey has inspired countless people around the world, making him one of the most recognizable characters on the planet.